sfc-gh-cleblanc/CoCoDestopHOL/README.md

 **Hands-on Exercise:**

-1. In the **Agent tab**, copy and paste the following prompt:
+1. Start a new session, then copy and paste the following into the session prompt:

    ```
-   Create a new skill as follows:
+   Create a global skill as follows:
    name: promo-effectiveness
    description: Analyze promotion lift and ROI.
 Use when: promo analysis, promotion impact, lift calculation, ad effectiveness.
 Triggers: promo, promotion, lift, TPR, ad spend.
    Source data from the following: - Promotions table: RETAIL_DB.MARKETING.PROMOTIONS (promo_id, item_id, start_date, end_date, discount_pct, promo_type)